-Besides this, trading in the stock market will provide the scope of increasing funds by selling out more securities later.
+Besides this, trading in the stock market will provide the scope to increase funds by selling out more securities later.

 When a company decides to raise funds from a small group of investors.
 This is known as a private placement.
-The securities can be either stock or bonds.
+The securities can be either stocks or bonds.

-Private placement offering is easier than a public issue.
-The investors of these issues can be financial institutes or an individual.
+A private placement offering is easier than a public issue.
+The investors in these issues can be financial institutions or an individual.

-This is the quickest method to raise funds by the companies.
-By this model, both listed and unlisted companies are eligible to issue their securities to the selective groups.
+This is the quickest method to raise funds for companies.
+This model allows both listed and unlisted companies to issue their securities to selective groups.

 Qualified Institutional Placement:

 Qualified Institutional placement is purchased by QIB (Qualified Institutional Buyers).
 They are entitled to by complete or partial securities of an issuing company.
-During the public issues, these QIB can avail a slot (partition in total issues) by submitting the pre-file issue to SEBI.
+During the public issues, these QIBs can avail of a slot (partition in total issues) by submitting the pre-file issue to SEBI.

 - Foreign Institutional Investor (FII)